williamteav/personal_website/model_airplanes/sbd.md

 <p align="center"><img src="sbd_02.JPG" alt="image" width="100%" height="100%" class="center"></p>

 ## The Kit
 The 1/48 scale model kit is manufactured by Revell.
 Its low part count and simple assembly makes it an ideal kit for beginners.
+The aircraft's dive flaps can also be extended.

 ## The Build
 <p align="center"><img src="sbd_03.JPG" alt="image" width="100%" height="100%" class="center"></p>